zefrenchwan/nodz/README.md

 3. Read `graphs/` interfaces if you need more details about `nodes`, `neighbors` or `links`.
 There should be no surprise, it is basic definition
 4. Have a look at `graphs_test/` to understand some high level features
 5. Then, you may want to dig into `internal_test/local_test`
-6. Do not pay attention so far to `patterns`, it is so far a separated part of the project

-## Patterns ?
-What is this ?

-This pattern part is experimental, a new model to test.
-It is too soon to detail `patterns` big plan, more details to come soon :)

 ## You like graphs or network science ?